nyorain/vil/docs/own/workstack.md

 				  regions as 0?
 We want that for the image viewer anyways I guess.
 				  (bind memory destruction is still a problem though, handle it via tracking and waiting)
+- [ ] shader debugger: better handle input tab, don't invalidate selection every time something is changed (?), make more stable
 - Vertex rework 2: electric boogaloo
 	- [x] make vertex input/output styling consistent Using buffmt for xfb looks kinda bad, revisit.
 Also table headers.
 		- [x] Add ID before IDX column?
-	- [ ] add hover data for vertex stuff.
-With exact formatted scalar
+	- [ ] fix possible alignment issues in record.cpp
 	- [x] Add imgui list clipper to tables and show *whole* captured data again
-	- [ ] figure out upside-down issue with iro.
+	- [x] figure out upside-down issue with iro.
 Flip y based on used viewport?
-	      I guess other games just flip the viewport, that's why they did not need it {partially solved}
+	      I guess other games just flip the viewport, that's why they did not need it {solved via heuristic}
-		- [ ] add "y-up-mode" to options.
-Can be any of the 3-axis-plus-directions
-			  by default for vertex input: y-up is y-up (although many models have z-up) default for vertex output: y-down is y-up (except when viewport is negative, then y-up is y-up).
+		- [~] add "y-up-mode" to options.
+Can be any of the 3-axis-plus-directions by default for vertex input: y-up is y-up (although many models have z-up) default for vertex output: y-down is y-up (except when viewport is negative, then y-up is y-up).
+			  {nope, kept it simple for now}
-		- [ ] hmm, y-flip isn't that useful atm, should rather be something like oneMinusY?
+		- [~] hmm, y-flip isn't that useful atm, should rather be something like oneMinusY? {nope}
-	- [ ] Make vertices selectable.
+	- [x] Make vertices selectable.
 I.e. via mouse click in table
-	      {done only for vertex input/output for now, not RT}
 	- [ ] show vertex table for RT displayTriangles
 		- [ ] add support for vertex selection
+		- [ ] Make vertices selectable for RT
+	- [x] Draw selected vertex via point
+		- [x] visual: ignore depth for drawn point
+		- [x] visual: color it in some obvious color, red/blue
+	- [x] Allow to select specific vertex (either input or output) in debugger
+	- [x] Fix Recenter for top-level AccelStruct view
+	- [x] Add arcball camera controls (allow both or allow to toggle via ui)
+- vertex quality of life features:
+	- [ ] allow selecting a triangle, highlighting the three points in the table
 	- [ ] displayInstances: allow to give each instance its own color.
 	      Somehow display instances?
 Allow to select them.
-	- [ ] Draw selected vertex via point {partially done, ugly and has issues}
-		- [ ] visual: ignore depth for drawn point
+	- [ ] add hover data for vertex stuff.
+With exact formatted scalar
-		- [ ] visual: color it in some obvious color, red/blue
-		- [ ] visual: make point size variable
-	- [ ] allow selecting a triangle, highlighting the three points in the table
-	- [x] Allow to select specific vertex (either input or output) in debugger
 	- [ ] Allow to choose display style
 		- [x] solid (single-colored or shaded) vs wireframe
 		- [x] add simple triangle-normal-based lighting (sh9 based or something)